tommym89/py-net-addr/README.md

 # py-net-addr
-Implementation of Perl module NetAddr in Python.
+Implementation of Perl module NetAddr::IP in Python.

 Currently in development.